sysrpl/Bare.Game/README.md

 end.
 ```

-Press F9 to run the example.You should see a black window with the title TWindow1.
-Next open "Bare.Game/examples/draw/draw.lpi" and press F9.
+Press F9 to run the example.
+You should see a black window with the title "TWindow1".
+Next open the project "Bare.Game/examples/draw/draw.lpi" and press F9.
 You should see a window with an animated neon cursor and some instructional text.
 If both of those test pass, you've got a working install of Bare Game.

 ## More information